dotnet/docs/docs/fsharp/language-reference/symbol-and-operator-reference/index.md

 ## Reference cell operators (deprecated)

 The following table describes symbols related to [Reference Cells](../reference-cells.md).
-The use of these operators generates advisory messages as of F# 6, see [Reference cell operation advisory messages](https://github.com/fsharp/fslang-design/blob/main/FSharp-6.0/FS-1111-refcell-op-information-messages.md#summary).
+The use of these operators generates advisory messages as of F# 6.
+For more information, see [Reference cell operation advisory messages](https://github.com/fsharp/fslang-design/blob/main/FSharp-6.0/FS-1111-refcell-op-information-messages.md#summary).

 |Symbol or operator|Links|Description|
 |------------------|-----|-----------|